BonelessChachii/LoveConnect/README.md

-CO-OP - Gamer Dating Web Application
+CO-OP - Gamer Dating Web Application (Group 7)

 Overview
 CO-OP is a swipe-based dating platform specifically built for gamers.
 It allows users to create a profile, find matches based on game interests, like/pass users, and chat in real time.